October 15, 2024

 Introduction

 My goal this semester, through my final project for my Multi-Religious Dialogue class, has been to learn about the ways in which differing faiths approach pastoral care and care for the dying.
-As my long term goal is to become a chaplain in a healthcare setting, where I will encounter people of my faiths, traditions and practices, the project seemed a good way to connect what I was studying this term with practical interactions and information that will prove useful in my future.
+As my long term goal is to become a chaplain in a healthcare setting, where I will encounter people of many faiths, traditions and practices, the project seemed a good way to connect what I was studying this term with practical interactions and information that will prove useful in my future.
 Having conversations with a variety of faith leaders has allowed me to see the different and similar practices that these traditions and leaders embrace.
 It has also been a good way to practice speaking with people of diverse beliefs, and to reflect upon my own strengths and growing edges in this skill area.
 Having completed these conversations, I hope to have the opportunity to have more, less formal ones, with other faith leaders in my community.
 I feel that this endeavor has served me well as practice for my future role, and could also, potentially be a good exercise for others hoping to learn more about other traditions, or to hone their skills in interacting with folks from diverse religious communities.

 Though I had originally hoped to speak with a Muslim chaplain and with the pastor in my town’s evangelical congregation, neither of those worked out.
 However, I did manage to speak with six different clergy people and lay leaders from different communities of faith.
 In the end I spoke with Rev. Paul Sawyer of the First Universalist Society in Hartland, VT, Barb Kline-Schoder, Clerk at the Hanover Friends (Quaker) Meeting in NH, Allyn Field (known as Gendo) from the Zen Center in White River Junction, VT, Father Michael Augustinowitz of Our Lady of the Snows in Woodstock, VT, Rabbi Ilene Haigh of Congregation Shir Shalom in Woodstock, who included a prayer group in our conversation whose members had all either needed pastoral care themselves or had a spouse who passed away.
 Lastly, I spoke with Christine Henderson, a member of the Christian Science Society in Woodstock, and a Christian Science Practitioner.
 Aside from direct learning about pastoral care and care for the dying, I also learned about myself through this process, partly about my own perceptions of these other traditions, and also about my comfort level (or nervousness level) in dealing with others.